mwdavisii/nyx/readme.md

 - There is a lot of basic documentation and examples for nixos, flakes, and most modules.
 However, when introducing attribute sets, I found it more difficult to apply the published examples to the more complex approach.
 There was a lot of looking at other peoples repos, asking gemini for help, and a good bit of trial and error.
 - I tried to be pure, but quickly found out the variation between systems and packages didn't always allow it.
-  - For instance, I would have put all user secrets inside of `home/` instead of `system/`, but I kept having issues with [ryantm/agenix](https://github.com/ryantm/agenix) and didn't want to use a custom activation script.
+  - For instance, I would have put all user secrets inside of `home/` instead of `system/`, but I kept having issues with [ryantm/agenix](https://github.com/ryantm/agenix) in home manager, and didn't want to use a custom activation script.
 - Rollback a build that successfuly failed by executing `nixos-rebuild switch --rollback` or `darwin-rebuild switch --rollback` or `nix-on-droid rollback`.
   - I was frequently wiping and rebuilding the entire system before I knew this.
 - In regards to `nyx.modules`, `nyx.profiles`, and `nyx.secrets`